-The selling pressure will be less intense than at contract highs, but there will be hedgers and speculators looking for opportunities to sell the market.
+- The selling pressure will be less intense than at contract highs, but there will be hedgers and speculators looking for opportunities to sell the market.
 It is wise to place the sell order below the plane to increase the probability that the sell order will be reached and filled.
-Note that the March-June price advance was turned back by selling pressure at the resistance plane.

-It is clear at this point and throughout the discussion that a well informed position on the fundamental supply/demand balance is very important.
-Is the outlook bearish, extremely bearish, neutral, or what?
+Note that the March-June price advance was turned back by selling pressure at the resistance plane. - It is clear at this point and throughout the discussion that a will informed position on the fundamental supply/demand balance is very important.
 An informed position will help one decide whether a challenge of the resistance plane across the most recent high is possible or likely, or whether it is more likely that the market will be able to correct only part of the price decline.

-The Feeder Cattle futures contract in Figure 5 can be used to show the tendency of a bearish market to record corrections.
-Note the series of "C" labels.

-The market is trending lower, but occasionally it moves higher and corrects or retraces part of that move.
+- The feeder cattle futures contract in Figure 5 can be used to show the tendency of a bearish market to record corrections.
+Note the series of "C" labels. - The market is trending lower, and corrects or retraces part of that move.
 After a brief correction, the market moves down again.
 Sell orders placed just under the prior high would not have been filled in any of the three rallies during April and May.
-In a decidedly bearish market like this one, monitoring for signs of selling pressure on a 38, 50 or 62 percent correction (50 percent is most widely seen) and being ready to sell on that corrective rally will be important.
+In a decidedly bearish market like this one, monitoring for signs of selling pressure on a 38, 50, or 62 percent correction and being ready to sell on that corrective rally will be important.